Weichi910622/CAN_Motor_Monitoring/README.md

 ## System Workflow

+### Speed Monitoring
+- The **control node** transmits the target speed via CAN.
+- The **motor** and **monitor** nodes receive the target speed via CAN.
+- The **RedSensor** detects the pulse count.
+- For the three fans, the pulse count is converted to RPM.
+- The **motor node** transmits the actual speed via CAN.
+- The **monitor node** receives and displays both the target and actual speeds.

-### CAN(Controller Area Network)
+### CAN (Controller Area Network)
 <img width="600" height="400" alt="image" src="https://github.com/user-attachments/assets/e247591e-3e25-4d7a-b4f2-890aa4cdaa7f" />

-### Speed Monitoring
-- Control node transmits target speed by CAN.
-- Motor and Monitor receive target speed by CAN.
-- Count is detected by RedSensor.
-- For the three fans, changes count to RPM.
-- Motor transmits real speed by CAN.
-- Monitor receives and shows the real and target speed.

-### PID(Proportional-Integral-Derivative)
+### PID (Proportional–Integral–Derivative)
 <img width="600" height="400" alt="image" src="https://github.com/user-attachments/assets/f2104576-5ba6-4886-9b86-deb1f6a0e455" />

 ---

 ## Processing Pipeline

 1. **Initialization Phase**

-Control node changes target speed by key and transmits target speed to Motor and Monitor.
+   The control node adjusts the target speed using the key and transmits it to both the motor and monitor nodes.

-2. **Motor run**
+2. **Motor Operation**

-Motor receives target speed and runs.
+   The motor receives the target speed and begins running.

-3. **Detection Start**
+3. **Detection Phase**

-RedSensor monitors the real-time counts and changes to RPM.
+   The RedSensor monitors the real-time pulse count and converts it to RPM.

-4. **Close-Loop**
+4. **Closed-Loop Control**

-Controlling motor speed by PID.
+   The motor speed is regulated using a PID controller.

-5. **Monitoring**
+5. **Monitoring Phase**

-Motor transmits real speed to Monitor.
+   The motor transmits the actual speed to the monitor for display.
 ---

 ## Demo